 Your heart matters to us, and we’re here to take care of it with kindness and the most advanced treatments available.
 Did you know that almost half of Americans have heart problems?
 Don’t worry—we’re here to help.
-Whether you need tips to stay heart healthy or advanced care like heart transplants, we’re ready to give you the support you need to live your best life.
+Whether you need tips to stay heart healthy or advanced care like heart transplants or minimally invasive procedures, we’re ready to give you the support you need to live your best life.

 Advanced cardiovascular care for every heartbeat

-Nearly half of all adults in the U.S.—about 121.5 million people—have some form of cardiovascular disease, like high blood pressure, heart failure or coronary artery disease.
-The good news?
-Heart disease is often preventable and treatable.
+Nearly half of all adults in the U.S.—about 121.5 million people—live with some form of cardiovascular disease, like high blood pressure, heart failure or coronary artery disease.
+While that might sound scary, the good news is that heart disease is often preventable and treatable.

-Each of our hospitals has a cath lab (catheterization laboratory) to diagnose and treat heart and vascular issues close to home.
-Wherever you are in life, we’re here to help keep your heart healthy and strong.
+Each of our hospitals have catheterization labs to diagnose and treat heart and vascular problems close to home.
+No matter where you are in your health journey, we’re here to help you stay strong and feel your best.

 Conditions